mienaikoe/ziyu/Chapters/1-1-Chapter1.md

 _It must be the wind.
 It's too dry right now._

-Patiently, I waited for an answer that would settle my mind, but none came.
-There would be no song today.
+Patiently, I waited for an answer that would settle my mind, some glimpse of a sound I hadn't been listening to close enough.
+For I moment I thought I could hear my mother's words echoing through through the branches.

-I stood up and dusted off my trousers, catching a last glimpse of the twilight-pink sky through the quiet leaves.
-I felt the presence of some malicious spirit, brooding within the very breeze I drew my breaths from.

-"The wind speaks," my mother would say, "The ziyu tells us what it's saying."
+"The wind speaks," my thi would say, "And the ziyu tells us all its secrets."

 "What is it saying?"
 I must have asked hae a hundred times.
 My mother would tell me to listen a little closer, that the answer was not something I could hear.
-I knew that the silence was an answer, but the trouble was in the question.
+I knew that even the silence was a sort of answer, but the trouble was in the question.

+I stood up and dusted off my trousers, catching a last glimpse of the twilight-pink sky through the quiet leaves.
+And among them, some invisible malevolence brooding within the very breeze I drew my breaths from.
+I shuddered at thoughts that filled my head.
+Was another great cold coming?

 <!-- human voice -->